PogopunkXIII/GHCharacterTracker/README.md

 ## Known Bugs:
 - Pressing the "soft" back button in the top left of the Scenario tracker erases all character data from the character sheet
+- Pressing the "soft" back button in the top left of the Character Sheet erases all characters saved in the main list (this should be fixed with persistant memory implementation?)